What is scleroderma?

 by the body attacking its own healthy tissues.
 Genes play a role in the disease, but

-do not have family members with the condition.
+don't have family members with the condition.

 What are the symptoms of scleroderma?